lanl-aea/waves/docs/tutorial_08_data_extraction.rst

 Output Files
 ************

 6. View the output files.
-The output files should match those introduced in :ref:`tutorial_cartesian_product_waves`, with the addition of the :ref:`odb_extract_cli` output files.
+The output files should match those introduced in :ref:`tutorial_cartesian_product`, with the addition of the :ref:`odb_extract_cli` output files.

 .. code-block:: bash